siara-cc/esp_arduino_sqlite3_lib/README.md

 The stack size of ESP8266 Arduino core is to be increased to atleast 6144 bytes to retrieve data from the sample databases as they are fairly large.
 Please change CONT_STACKSIZE in `cont.h` under `cores/esp8266`.

 ## Limitations on ESP8266
 * The default page size of 4096 leads to "Out of memory" as the size increases over 500 records.
-Please use page size of 512 using the commands `PRAGMA page_size=512; VACUUM;`, if you are planning to use your own sqlite3 files.
+Please use page size of 512 using the commands `PRAGMA page_size=512; VACUUM;` after opening the database using `sqlite3.exe`, if you are planning to use your own sqlite3 files.
 * Retrieving from db having 10 million records has been tested.
 But it needs stack space to be increased to atleast 6144 bytes.
 Please modify cores/esp8266/cont.h to increase stack size.
 * It takes around 1 second to retrieve from such dataset, even using the index.

 ## Limitations of this library
 * Although multiple SD Cards are feasible (using multiple CS Pins), as of now only one SD Card is supported (`/SD0`).
 * Before opening database files from SPIFFS, the `vfs_set_spiffs_file_obj()` should be called with a reference to SPIFFS file object
-* A prefix (in front of filenames) such as `/FLASH/` is to be used for SPIFFS and `/SD0/` is to be used for Micro SD, for opening databases.
+* A prefix (in front of filenames) such as `/FLASH/` is to be used for SPIFFS and `/SD0/` is to be used for Micro SD, for opening databases. `/FLASH` refers to the root folder of SPIFFS and `/SD0` refers to the root folder to Micro SD Card file system.
+So if the file `babyname.db` is present in the root folder of SPIFFS, it is to be opened as `/FLASH/babyname.db`

 ## Compression with Shox96